-- 1. Excessive water hardness causing a lime/scale build-up in the copper tube is not the fault of the equipment and is not covered under the manufacturer's warranty (see Water Treatment and Water Chemistry). - 2.
+- Excessive water hardness causing a lime/scale build-up in the copper tube is not the fault of the equipment and is not covered under the manufacturer's warranty (see Water Treatment and Water Chemistry). - 2.
 Excessive pitting and erosion on the inside of the copper tube may be caused by too much water velocity through the tubes and is not covered by the manufacturer's warranty (see Boiler Flow Rates and Temperature Rise for flow requirements).

-Improper installation, adjustment, alteration, service or maintenance can cause injury or property damage.
+Improper installation, adjustment, alteration, service or maintenance can result in severe personal injury, death, or substantial property damage.
 Refer to this manual for assistance or additional information, consult a qualified installer, service agency or the gas supplier.